hieuht2910/crypto-wallet/README.md

 ## API Endpoints and Testcase

-### 1. After the application running, you can use "/api/v1/users/admin/wallets" endpoint to verify the default user
+### 1. After the application running, you can verify the default user and wallet
 API Endpoint:
 ```
 /api/v1/users/{username}/wallets
 ```

-For username: admin
+For username: `admin`
 ```
 curl --location 'localhost:8080/api/v1/users/admin/wallets'
 ```